 LAURA MOYA, MFT

 Laura received her Master’s degree in Marriage and Family Therapy from Southern Connecticut State University, earning certificates in Gestalt Therapy and Evidenced Based Practices.
 She received her Bachelor of Arts degree in Psychology and Hispanic Studies at Connecticut College.
 Laura is fluent in Spanish and has expertise working with multicultural couples and families.
 Her professional background includes work in Equine Assisted Activities and Therapies.
 As a result, she has extensive experience working with individuals with physical, cognitive, and emotional disabilities.
 Combining her professional background and clinical knowledge, Laura is passionate about creating an inclusive environment for individuals, couples and families from all backgrounds.
-Her treatment approach fosters healing and empowerment to address presenting problems including, but not limited to anxiety, depression, trauma, grief and loss, anger management, communication problems, parent-child conflict, and couples conflict.
+Her treatment approach fosters healing and empowerment to address presenting problems including, but not limited to anxiety, depression, trauma, grief and loss, anger management, communication problems, cross-cultural issues, parent-child conflict, and couples conflict.

 ANNE HELLER, LMFT